 You want to make sure your lips look their best at all times, so it’s important to take care of them as the weather changes and as time passes.
-Here at Glacier View Plastic Surgery in Kalispell, we offer nonsurgical options like lip injections with dermal fillers to improve the appearance of your lips, helping you to look your best at any age and in any season.
+Here at our Kalispell plastic surgery practice, we offer nonsurgical options like lip injections with dermal fillers to improve the appearance of your lips (see before and after pictures below), helping you to look your best at any age and in any season.

-First, let’s learn a little more about lips.
+Before we talk about lip filler specifics, let’s learn a little more about lips.

 What’s the Purpose of Lips?

 However, kissing is not universal among human beings, and, even today, there are some cultures that have no place for it.
-Some anthropologists believe that kissing is a learned behavior that evolved from “kiss feeding,” the process where mothers in some cultures feed their babies by passing masticated food from mouth-to-mouth.
+Some anthropologists believe that kissing is a learned behavior that evolved from “kiss feeding,” the process where mothers in some cultures feed their babies by passing masticated food from mouth to mouth.
 Kissing is not unique to human beings.
 Bonobo apes frequently kiss one another; dogs and cats lick and nuzzle one another.
 It could be that these animals are in fact grooming, or communicating with each other, but this behavior implies and strengthens trust.

 A History of Beautiful Lips